Luis Adrian Rios

 Make, Buy, Organize: The Interplay Between Research, External Knowledge, and Firm Structure

-Develops a patent-assignment-based measure of R&D decentralization to demonstrate that organizational structure dictates the mode of innovation: centralized firms extract value from internal R&D; decentralized firms rely on external knowledge.
-Structure and innovation strategy must be studied together.
+Develops a patent-assignment-based measure of R&D decentralization to show how organizational structure shapes the mode of innovation: centralized firms extract more value from internal R&D, while decentralized units, positioned at the market boundary, derive more value from external knowledge.

 SMJ